Noctsol/Noctsol/README.md

   - The less my human incompetency can mess with my work, the better

 - I generally prefer clarity when coding.
 Therefore:
-  - I will generally write code in an easy to understand manner
+  - I will generally write code in an easy to understand manner especially if performance does not matter
   - Not use ungodly amounts of shorthand
   - Try to write code in a human-readable manner